adamsilver/fdpb/01-a-registration-form.md

 - Styling buttons and links the same.
 - Validating fields as users type.
 - Disabling submit buttons.
-- Complex, jargon and brand-influenced error messages.
+- Using complex, jargon and brand-influenced microcopy.

 ## Footnotes